The Big Bounce (2004 film): Production

 The setting for the film was moved from the Thumb area of Michigan, where the novel was set, to the North Shore of Oahu.
 The film was shot on location in Hawaii.

-On the first day of pre production, Armitage was hit in the eye with a piece of lava rock and contracted a virus.
-The director came down with an infection with two weeks left to shoot and had to go to the hospital.
-Production shut down but Armitage says "Fortunately it was right at Christmas, so it turned into a Christmas break that we hadn't planned on, and I completed the picture afterwards."
+On the first day of pre-production, Armitage was hit in the eye with a piece of lava rock and contracted a virus.
+The director came down with an infection with two weeks left to shoot and had to go to the hospital, shutting down production, with Armitage commenting that, "Fortunately it was right at Christmas, so it turned into a Christmas break that we hadn't planned on, and I completed the picture afterwards."

 Armitage says that despite this the film was very pleasant.
 "Now, being in Hawaii was probably a great deal of that.
 But it was just an extraordinary experience, and I credit the producer, Steve Bing, with that.
 He put up his own money, and I think he had $250,000 in bar bills, just picking up drinks for the crew and cast for all that time.
 So he couldn't have been more wonderful."

-Post Production

-Armitage says the film encountered troubles in post production when Steve Bing suffered a crisis of conscience: